 Monitoring of the heart’s rhythm is the cornerstone of the diagnosis of cardiac arrhythmias.
 This is achieved in various ways, and also under different conditions where a clinician will attempt to replicate symptoms, reveal a hidden arrhythmia and correlate arrhythmias with specific events.
 In heart rhythm testing, the electrical activity of your heart is recorded to identify problems.
 Common heart monitoring techniques include:

 - Holter monitor (24h monitoring for days at a time)

 - Implantable loop recorders (months of continuous monitoring)

 In recent years, new technologies have also been developed to support patients who wish to monitor their heart rhythm and share results with their doctor.
-You can learn more about these devices by visiting our Lifesaving and heart rhythm devices page here.
+Contact us for more information.

 Over the years, the ECG has been developed to become one of the most important tests in the investigation of heart-related problems.
 It can help a doctor understand the possible role of the heart in a person’s symptoms or problem.

 If you are suffering with unexplained blackouts or a related condition, then your specialist or doctor may ask for this test.
 Every patient presenting with blackouts should undergo an ECG.
 A resting ECG is an important test as it may help to rule out many underlying heart conditions.

 The test is painless and harmless, recording electrical impulses that come from your heart.
 At no point does this put electricity into your body, or cause any side effects.